All Episodes

 There are a lot of people involved, and certainly we're going to come together as a community.

-Uh I like to bring up at this time uh police fire chief Chris Carmen.
+I'd like to bring up at this time police fire chief Chris Carpenter.

 Now we're down to three.

-And uh I think there is a solution, and this is what frustr frustrates me, and that is retired police and military in every school, metal detectors in every school, and I believe you you you cover the perimeter, you cover the inside of the school, and you send these kids through metal detectors.
+And I believe you cover the perimeter, you cover the inside of the school, and you send these kids through metal detectors.

-I mean, I I I've been able to I've been at events where you get wanted and you go through a metal detector where there's 30,000 people.
+I mean, I've been able to, I've been at events where you get wanded and you go through a metal detector where there's 30,000 people.

 This is extremely doable.